tektoncd/dashboard/DEVELOPMENT.md

 Returns HTTP code 400 if a bad request is sent
 Returns HTTP code 417 (expectation failed) if the resource is not registered

-Note that a check of the resource definition being registered is performed: not that pods are running and healthy.
+Note that a check of the resource definition being registered is performed: not that pods are running and healthy
 ```

 __POST endpoints__